 Selling, general and administrative expenses consist principally of personnel costs, professional services fees, as well as other marketing, general corporate and administrative expenses.
-Selling, general and administrative expenses for the year ended December 31, 2012 were approximately \$8.6 million as compared to approximately \$9.1 million for the year ended December 31, 2011, a decrease of approximately \$0.5 million.
-The decrease is primarily related to a decrease in non-cash compensation and professional fees offset by an increase in personnel costs.
+Selling, general and administrative expenses for the years ended December 31, 2013 and 2012 were approximately \$8.6 million, respectively.
+For the year ended December 31, 2013 as compared to 2012, there was a decrease in non-cash compensation and professional fees offset by an increase in personnel costs and included a \$0.5 million accrued expense for estimated legal expenses related to the GOT litigation.